Lars Nootbaar Player Props: Cardinals vs. Giants

 Lars Nootbaar At The Plate

-- Nootbaar is batting .280 with two home runs and 13 walks.
+- Nootbaar is hitting .276 with a double, two home runs and 13 walks.

-- Nootbaar has picked up a hit in five games this year (62.5%), including one multi-hit game.
+- In six of nine games this season, Nootbaar has picked up at least one hit, including one game with multiple hits.

-- He has homered in two of eight games played this season, and in 5.6% of his plate appearances.
+- He has hit a home run in two of nine games played this year, and in 5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.